 Visit Wine Chateaux and Renaissance Castles

-Join Froggy Travel for a guided Bordeaux and Loire Valley Tour of Wine Chateaux and Renaissance Castles.
-In the Bordeaux and Loire Valley regions of France, you will delight in exquisite landscapes while sampling some of the world's finest wines.
+Join Froggy Travel for a guided tour of Wine Chateaux and Renaissance Castles in Bordeaux and The Loire Valley.
+In Bordeaux and The Loire Valley regions of France, you will delight in exquisite landscapes while sampling some of the world's finest wines.
 The châteaux are legendary and the wine is beyond compare.
 You'll tour the elegant city of Bordeaux, the village of Saint-Émilion and the surrounding Médoc vineyards with stops at world-famous wineries.
 You'll visit the Loire's fairy-tale castles of Chambord and Chenonceau, the historic cities of Amboise and Chinon, and the small wineries of Chinon and Vouvray appellations.

 SEE BORDEAUX & LOIRE VALLEY TOUR ITINERARY BELOW